AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 Add branded search volume growth, Local Pack interaction tracking, AI citation frequency — via Otterly.ai, Promptmonitor, or Peec AI — and multi-surface impression share alongside your existing session data.

-03. Optimise key content for AI retrievability.
+03. Optimize key content for AI retrievability.

 04. Treat external authority building as core infrastructure, not background maintenance.